mbntr/PYPrime-2.x/How to PYPrime.md

 	- The benchmark doesn't scale as well below CL12 with this specific architecture, try tightening other timings.

-	- Once you hit a wall with memory overclock your core and cache, while nowhere as beneficial as ram oc and timings, it can improve your score when you are memory limited
+	- Once you hit a wall with memory, overclock your core and cache, while nowhere as beneficial as ram oc and timings it can improve your score when memory limited

 Rocket Lake S:

-	Rocket Lake S was the first intel architecture to introduce "Gears", basically at Gear 1 the controller and the memory run at 1:1, while at Gear 2 they run at a 1:2 ratio, the former will result in overall better performance in this specific banchmark due to the lower memory latency, but you will be stuck at about 4000 MHz on the RAM.
+	Rocket Lake S was the first intel architecture to introduce "Gears", at Gear 1 the controller and the memory run at 1:1, while at Gear 2 they run at a 1:2 ratio, the former will result in overall better performance in this specific banchmark due to the lower memory latency, you will be stuck at about 4000 MHz on the RAM though.

 	To get better performance running at Gear 2 you would have to get the ram to far higher speeds

-	- Run the benchmark on Core #1 with the priority set to "High" for the best possible results
+	- Run the benchmark on Core #1 (which is the second one, core #0 is the first) with the priority set to "High" for the best possible results

 	- If you are benching competitively disable Hyperthreading, doing so should boost scores while reducing power consumption